 Join 100,000 entrepreneurs who read us every month

-The Airbnb pitch deck from 2009 has become an increasingly popular reference for entrepreneurs around the world.
+The Original Airbnb pitch deck from 2009 has become an increasingly popular reference for entrepreneurs around the world.
 The company founders, Brian Chesky, Joe Gebbia and Nathan Blecharczyk used this pitch to raise $600K from Sequoia Capital and Y Ventures.
 The company has since become a giant in the Travel industry, closing a round in early 2015 on a valuation of over USD $20 Billion.

 Originally recovered from a 2011 talk by Blecharczyk on Startup Bootcamp in Boston, we got a glimpse at the exact slides that they used to pitch investors on their original fundraise.
 The deck was incredibly successful at summarizing the company vision and the huge market opportunity they had before them.